ayanrasulova/PosturePal/SOURCES.md

 CSS Animations Library, used for some animations on the website

 # Perplexity
-Used to help track time data in graph.py
+Used to help generate text content, track time data in graph.py

 # matplotlib
 Used in graph.py to help plot our data